 Siobhan Hapaska, Charles Long, Ernesto Neto

-Foreword by David Neuman, director Magasin 3 Stockholm Konsthall.
+Prologue by David Neuman, director Magasin 3 Stockholm Konsthall

-Three Conversations interviews by Richard Julin, curator Magasin 3 Stockholm Konsthall.
+Three Conversations, interviews by Richard Julin, curator Magasin 3 Stockholm Konsthall

-Exhibition catalogue no 21.
-ISBN 91-972986-4-6
+Exhibition catalogue no 21

-Published 2000 by Magasin 3 Stockholm Konsthall.
+Publisher: Magasin 3 Stockholm Konsthall

-by Richard Julin
+Three Conversations by Richard Julin

-There is a duality between abstraction and the figurative in my work.
-We have the human being with the idea of our body.
-I think about it as bodies existing of cells.
+ERNESTO NETO… ON ABSTRACTION AND THE FIGURATIVE: There is a duality between abstraction and the figurative in my work.
+Every human being has an idea about his or her body.
+I think about it as existing of cells.
 Your body, a dog or a plant have this in common.
 Like an amoeba.
 I am not interested in representing the body.
 I want to think about the body.
 So I like to work with abstract works that totally relate to the body.
 It has been mentioned that my works sometimes look like aliens that landed from outer space.
 I really like that!